Warick-TH/BCS-ML/README.md

 ### (2) Experimental data of all BCs

-This part contains the experimental data of all base components, which were used for dataset construction and dataset-distribution analysis.
+This part contains the experimental data of all base components (1BC, 2BCs,3BCs and ≥4BCs), which were used for dataset construction and dataset-distribution analysis.

 ### (3) Data for model training and testing